Unusual Bulbs for the Garden: Adding a Touch of Rarity to Your Outdoor Paradise

 4. Eremurus (Foxtail Lily):

 Looking to add vertical drama to your garden?
 The Foxtail Lily is the answer.
 With its tall spires adorned with densely packed, star-shaped flowers, this bulbous perennial creates an awe-inspiring display.
-Originating from Central Asia, the Foxtail Lily comes in various colors, from soft pastels to vibrant oranges and reds.
+Originating from Central Asia, the Foxtail Lily comes in a variety of colors, ranging from soft pastels to vibrant oranges and reds.

 5. Camassia Quamash (Indian Camas):